 How can a solicitor help?

-A solicitor or conveyancer can help to stay on track.
-It is crucial that everyone involved in the deal is working closely together.
+A solicitor or conveyancer can help keep things on track.
+It's crucial that everyone involved in the deal is working closely together.
 Each party should complete their work as quickly as possible to avoid any delays in the crucial timeline.

 S+G were very professional and calm throughout the process, especially in the final week leading to exchange and completion, coming up with sensible solutions to prevent my buyer's solicitor from delaying the process any further.
 I cannot recommend them enough.
 Mr B (residential conveyancing case)